PowerFighter/PowerFighter.github.io/content/home/about.md

 **Entwined** was a unique game which had a philosophical touch to the story.
 Combined with amazing visuals and music, it was a mesmerizing experience.
 It was released on PS4, PS3 and Vita.
 You can find more details about this in the projects section.
 We also released a mobile version called **"Entwined Challenge"**, which is currently available on the IOS and android app stores.

 To sum up, I love prototyping new gameplay concepts and making different types of Game AI.
-I am also interested in exploring non-game AI as well including Deep Learning and its applications.
+I am also interested in exploring non-game AI aspects as well including Deep Learning and its applications.
 I also enjoy working with optimization process and I’m always in the pursuit of optimized code (both data structures and algorithms).

 Thank you for visiting my site, If you have any questions please feel free to contact me at nagarjuna.varma@gmail.com.